Unique Opportunities for Enhanced Residency Training

 Residents and fellows have opportunities to take part in interdepartmental learning experiences around quality and safety that include:

-• Achieving Competency Today (ACT): Issues in Quality, Cost, Systems and Safety: 12 weeks master’s level interdisciplinary curriculum for systems based practice and practice based learning and improvement.
+• Achieving Competency Today (ACT): Issues in Quality, Cost, Systems and Safety: 12 weeks master’s level interdisciplinary curriculum for systems-based practice and practice-based learning and improvement.
 Interprofessional teams of learners collaboratively design and test solutions to identified challenges in healthcare delivery through an improvement project.

 Resident Research